AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ### `--scope`

-Scope for configuration, if not set use &apos;default&apos;
+Scope for configuration, if not set use 'default'

 -  Default: `default`
 -  Accepts a value